-Pumpkin bread is one of my very favorite seasonal bakes.
+Pumpkin bread is one of my favorite seasonal bakes.
 If it is one of yours as well, maybe you are wondering just how to freeze pumpkin bread.
 Let me just say, it is easier than you might think and will allow you to cook multiple pumpkin bread loaves and freeze them for later.
 It is such a time saver during this busy time of year!

 Not only will I be sharing just how to freeze pumpkin bread, but some of my favorite recipes as well.
-I have also written a post all about freezing banana bread as well.
-The processes are really similar, but be sure and check both of them out.
+I have also written a post about freezing banana bread as well.
+The processes are similar, but be sure and check both of them out.